nextdotxyz/linux-for-humans/lessons/01-command-line/02-change-directory-cd-command.md

 Notice how we just used the name of the folder?
 It’s because we were already in */home/nt-user/workspace/Pictures*.

 It can get pretty tiring navigating with absolute and relative paths all the time.
-Luckily, there are some shortcuts to help you out.
+Luckily, there are some shortcuts to help you out:

 - `.`  (current directory): this is the directory you are currently in.
 - `..` (previous directory): takes you to the directory above your current.